krokedil/klarna-checkout-for-woocommerce/readme.txt

 For help setting up and configuring Kustom Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/klarna-checkout-for-woocommerce/).

 == Changelog ==
+= 2025.11.03    - version 2.16.1 =
+* Fix           - Fixed a fatal error that could occur when editing certain admin pages (e.g., Widgets) if the WooCommerce checkout block was enabled.
+* Fix           - Fixed an issue where "Kustom Checkout is not available" was shown when paying for guest orders with shipping enabled in the iframe on the Pay for order page.
+* Fix           - Fixed an issue where the ‘kco_wc_api_request_args’ filter was not applied when an upsell was added to the order.

 = 2025.10.20    - version 2.16.0 =
 * Feature       - Added support for the WooCommerce checkout block.